port-labs/port-docs/docs/port-overview.md

 #### Workflow automation

-With Port, you can set up automation to automatically respond to events from your software catalog such as TTL=0, service degradation and many more.
+With Port, you can set up automations to automatically respond to events from your software catalog such as `TTL=0`, service degradation and many more.
 This allows you to streamline your engineering processes, maintain a high level of performance, security and compliance, and ensure your systems run smoothly.

 [Workflow Automation Live Demo ](https://demo.getport.io/self-serve) 🎬